Work in prison

 2. Assignment to a workstation

-Once classified for work, the inmate may request to be assigned to a work station by sending a written request to the head of the prison.
+Once classified for work, the inmate may request to be assigned to a work station by sending a written request to the head of the penitentiary.

-The application must mention a position that belongs to the regime under which the prisoner can work (e.g. General Prison Service).
+This request must mention a position that belongs to the regime under which the prisoner can work (e.g. general prison service).

 Before taking its decision, the prison administration organizes an individual interview between the inmate and the working structure.